Last Updated on 11 October 2024 by Cycloscope

 If you’re traveling in South Africa, most likely you would like to see some wildlife.
 A safari in Hluhluwe – iMfolozi Game reserve is a great way to spot the so-called “Big Five” (Lion, Rhino, Leopard, Buffalo, Elephant) and some other beautiful animals in their natural environment.

 We visited Hluhluwe-iMfolozi on a full-day guided safari departing from the resort town of St. Lucia, it was a nice day-break from our cycling trip through Southern Africa and we really enjoyed it.
-We spotted four of the big five (not the leopard, which is very difficult to come across) plus a lot of giraffes, stunning kudu specimens, warthogs, vultures, zebras, and plenty other species of antelopes and other animals.
+We spotted four of the big five (not the leopard, which is very difficult to come across) plus a lot of giraffes, stunning kudu specimens, warthogs, vultures, zebras, and plenty of other species of antelopes, and other animals.

 In this blog article, we’ll try to give all the information needed to organize a safari trip to Hluhluwe-Imfolozi Game Reserve and National Park.

-Are you interested in what to see in Cape Town?
+- Are you interested in what to see in Cape Town?
 Check this

 Planning a trip around South Africa?
 Have a look at

-Barrydale and the Little Karoo
+- Barrydale and the Little Karoo

-A road trip through the Eastern Cape
+- A road trip through the Eastern Cape

-Prins Alfred Pass – An off the beaten path Garden Route itinerary
+- Prins Alfred Pass – An off-the-beaten-path Garden Route itinerary

-Maletsunyane Falls in Lesotho
+- Maletsunyane Falls in Lesotho

 Check also our complete guide about